 Historically, an immigrant’s life has rarely been easy.
 A foreigner in the land they’ve chosen to make their home, the odds pitted against them on so many fronts, it can be arduous enough to make a living, let alone an impact.

 Those who manage to do so, to overcome their hurdles and blaze a trail, deserve remembrance and celebration.
-One such example, the daughter of two Irish parents and an American treasure, is the Titanic’s "Unsinkable" Molly Brown, who died on this day in 1932.
+One such example, the daughter of two Irish parents and regarded as an American treasure, is the Titanic’s "Unsinkable" Molly Brown, who died on this day in 1932.

 Molly Brown was born Margaret Tobin to Irish Roman Catholic parents John Tobin and Johanna Collins in Missouri on January 18, 1867.
 She gained worldwide fame and acclaim for her courage upon the sinking of the RMS Titanic, helping others aboard the lifeboats before herself.

 After the ship went down, she took an oar and persuaded the crew of lifeboat number six to return to search for survivors – against the will of Quartermaster Robert Hitchins.